yshp57/dsc-1-02-05-while-loops-break-continue-online-ds-pt-100118/README.md

 However, we know that eventually that number will be less than 0 and the loop will eventually stop.
 This is of critical importance.
 A while loop must always have a condition that will stop the loop, otherwise we will have an **infinite** loop.
 Infinite loops can crash your browser or program, if you don't have a way to end it, so, it is very important to make sure your loops have a fairly defined **end** case.

 *If you do ever accidentally create an infinite loop, don't worry.
-Your current tab or browser might freeze, and then kill the page to stop the execution.
+Your current Notebook might freeze, and then kill the page to stop the execution.
 You can then re-open the browser again normally.*

 ## When To Use While Loops